masoncusack/BuildYourOwnAPI/README.md

 Hello!
 You're looking at a guide and open source sample for Dockerized Flask apps on Azure.
 Specifically, we'll be using a combination of Python, the <a href="https://azure.microsoft.com/en-gb/">Azure</a> Portal, and <a href="https://www.docker.com/">Docker</a>, to build and deploy a pre-packaged text summarization model via a <a href="http://flask.pocoo.org/">Flask API</a>, running on a Linux image, in the cloud.

-In doing so, we'll set up a pipeline for continuous iteration and deployment of your model - whether it continues to use a package like Gensim to do the heavy lifting, or consists of a pickled custom TensorFlow, CNTK, or Torch model you wish to expose as a prediction endpoint.
-That's assuming you're doing machine learning - you can also use this sample to bootstrap whatever alternative Python code you might want to deploy as an API!
+In doing so, we'll set up a pipeline for continuous iteration and deployment of your script - whether it continues to use a package like Gensim to do the heavy lifting, or consists of a pickled custom TensorFlow, CNTK, or Torch model you wish to expose as a prediction endpoint.
+That's assuming you're doing machine learning - you can also use this sample to bootstrap any alternative Python code you might want to deploy as an API!

 As is common, it is in fact a simple process, but a poorly documented one in which your steps must be precise, and errors in the event of a misstep are often unhelpful.
 I'm here to help with that!